 While you may not be able to find shrimp quite so large or fresh in say, Minneapolis, do your best to get the largest, freshest shrimps you can find.

-Flour: Rice flour is an excellent substitute for wheat flour in this recipe.
+Flour: Rice flour is an excellent substitute for wheat flour in this recipe, and the results are gluten-free.

 What to Serve with Kahuku Shrimp